vpavlenko/vpavlenko/README.md

 # Rawl

 Rawl adds colors to any music notation to make you see harmonic patterns faster.
-Demo: https://rawl.rocks/, statement: https://twitter.com/vitalypavlenko/status/1771820942680830417
+Demo: https://rawl.rocks/

 In Rawl I also try to reuse a huge collection of MIDI files available in the internet to show the real structure of Western harmony and arrangement, at scale.